samir0x/smellcheckmate/README.md

 # Smellcheckmate

-A project to foster community engagement on Optimism using SmellToken.
+A project to foster community engagement on Optimism and BASE using SmellToken.

 ## SmellToken
 - **Address**: [0xfE26A8562BF54Cf9Ad9DD1971f0636d9a732fEBB](https://optimistic.etherscan.io/address/0xfE26A8562BF54Cf9Ad9DD1971f0636d9a732fEBB#code)